PostHog/posthog.com/contents/apps/currency-normalization/docs.md

 ---
-title: How the Currency Normalization PostHog app works
+title: How the Currency Normalizer PostHog app works
 showTitle: true
 topics:
-    - currency normalization
+    - currency-normalizer
 ---

+## What does the Currency Normalizer app do?

-Normalize currencies in events.
+This app normalizes currencies in events.
 E.g. amounts in EUR, USD and GBP will all be converted to EUR.

-## How do I install the Currency Normalization app for PostHog?
+## How do I install the Currency Normalizer app for PostHog?

-Follow the steps below to install the Currency Normalization app for PostHog.

 1. Visit the "Apps" page in your instance of PostHog.
 2. Search for 'Currency Normalization' and select the app, press Install.